Book a free consult

 Beneficial transition preparation includes:

-Lee Mathematics Tuition offers specialised online transition programs designed to bridge these educational gaps, providing students with both the mathematical knowledge and learning strategies needed for success at the next level.
+Lee Mathematics Tuition offers specialised transition programs designed to bridge these educational gaps, providing students with both the mathematical knowledge and learning strategies needed for success at the next level.

 Effective Approaches to Supporting Early Mathematics Learning